Church Of England RSS Feed

 * Experience in community-based work with children and/or young people and their families

 Watch this Space

 Watch this Space is an alternative worship event aimed at 15-29 year-olds (although we're quite happy if younger teenagers turn up, as long as they are in Year 9 or above).
 So what to expect?
-Cake, hot chocolate, an icebreaker activity, Bible-based discussion in small groups and some informal worship.
-We meet every month and our next date is 20 July.
+Food, hot chocolate, an icebreaker activity, Bible-based discussion in small groups and some informal worship.
+We meet every month and our next dates are 15 Mar, 19 April and 17 May 2015.
 We start at 8.00 pm and finish at 9.15 pm.

-Our next Xpress Creations date is Sat 19 July.
+Our next Xpress Creations dates are Sat 14 March, 18 April, 6 June and 11 July 2015.
 Come along at 10.30 am for some free craft and Lego-making activities, ending with bacon batches at about 11.45 am.
 All welcome.